 The rich invaders withdrew to the cooler north for the summer months.
 No person of quality, and above all no lady of quality, would risk getting tanned like those laboring field hands and up to that time, sea bathing was shunned by all, except as a drastic medical remedy.
 Then in the 1920s and 1930s, people began to like it hot.
 The peasantry of the West was now pale factory and office workers, and their new badge of leisure and pleasure became the tan that their aristocratic predecessors had so assiduously avoided.
 Coco Chanel, the famous couturier, made le bronzage the chicest of fashion "accessories" in 1923 when she accidentally got scorched on a Mediterranean cruise.
 Toplessness, and even bottomlessness, arrived on the beaches.
 Meanwhile, more and more hotels, restaurants, nightclubs, and casinos were built.

-You could drive from Cannes to the Italian border in two hours and see much of the region, so small is this renowned stretch of Mediterranean coast; the swift A8 autoroute lets you pick and choose your stop-offs, and the three parallel Corniches allow you to explore without retracing your steps too often.
+The Côte remains a demi-paradise.
+Day-trippers seeking contrast head inland to villages perchés (perched villages) and historic towns, from Mougins, where Picasso spent his last years, to Grasse, with its factories that make perfume from the region's abundant flowers, to the galleries, souvenir shops, and snack stands that crowd the cobblestones of St-Paul de Vence.
+Or you could drive from Cannes to the Italian border in two hours, seeing much of the region courtesy of the swift A8 autoroute and the three parallel Corniches allow you to explore without retracing your steps too often.
 But like the artists and nobles who paved the way before you, you will likely be seduced to linger.